akhileshmosale/License-Plate-Recognition-System/README.md

 After you run python3 Main.py in Opencv the imgCrop.png file is sent to the data1 file (change the destination as per your requirements).

+Finally run python3 infer.py the CRNN output is displayed on the terminal.